MetaMask/snaps-registry/.github/ISSUE_TEMPLATE/new-snap.md

 ---

+## Description

-All items in the list below needs to be satisfied, with 1 approval from someone on the MetaMask Snaps team.
+All items in the list below needs to be satisfied.

+## Checklist

 - [ ] Is the Snap repository publicly accessible and linked in this ticket?
 - [ ] Is the Snap distributed on [npm](https://www.npmjs.com/) and linked in this ticket?